 We’ve noticed people are also asking about older generations: “What about middle-aged, non-computer savvy people?
 They’re still powerful consumers and have a strong influence in the market.”

-A digital information environment that’s increasingly fragmented and personalised means the stakes are higher in getting your brand message across.
+A digital information environment that’s increasingly fragmented and personalized means the stakes are higher in getting your brand message across.
 What questions should you be asking yourself and your target, especially when your target is “young and hip”?
-Here’s some principles we’ve gathered that could help you out:
+Here are some principles we’ve gathered that could help you out:

 - Trying to be cool will make you uncool.
 Don’t try to apply formulaic versions of what you think is cool for “fellow kids”.
 Sincerity and openness go a long way, rather than obfuscating a message by trying to infuse it with your potentially skewed view of what’s trending.

-– Tone deafness.
-According to The Millennial Impact Report, coming of age seeing the collapse of an economy means they are socially aware and conscious of corporate and social responsibilities, and will have a cynical approach to your brand if it comes across as capitalising on their activism.
+- Tone deafness.
+According to The Millennial Impact Report, coming of age seeing the collapse of an economy means they are socially aware and conscious of corporate and social responsibilities and will have a cynical approach to your brand if it comes across as capitalizing on their activism.